-The U. S. Food and Drug Administration (FDA) has established a Daily Reference Value (DRV) of 3,500 mg potassium for adults and children 4 or more years of age (21CFR101.9).
-DRVs are a set of dietary references for energy-producing nutrients, cholesterol, sodium and potassium that are considered amounts sufficient to meet the daily requirements of healthy individuals.
-DRVs serve as the basis for calculating the percent daily value (%DV) amounts found on dietary supplement and food labels.
+The Food and Nutrition Board for the National Institute for Medicine has established that the Adequate Intake (AI) of potassium for adults and pregnant women is 4.7 grams per day (5.1 grams/day for lactating women) 1, 2, 4.
+Likewise, the U. S. Food and Drug Administration (FDA) has established a Daily Reference Value (DRV) of 4700 mg (4.7 g) potassium for adults and children 4 or more years of age starting in January 2020 (21CFR101.9) 5, 6 (updated from 3500 mg potassium/day 7, 8).
+DRVs are a set of dietary references for energy-producing nutrients, vitamin D, cholesterol, sodium and potassium that are considered amounts sufficient to meet the daily requirements in healthy individuals.
+DRVs serve as the basis for calculating the percent daily value (%DV) amounts found on dietary supplement and food labels 5, 6, 8, 9.

 This ingredient can be found in the following products in United States:

 - EMPACT+® Performance drink mix dietary supplement - Slimsticks